Bike parks are growing in popularity as a place to grow and learn new skills. We’ve selected Eastview Park as the ideal place for a bike park.

-Staff present their findings at a Committee of the Whole meeting in November 2017.
-Staff recommended three things:
+We presented our findings at a Committee of the Whole in November 2017, with recommendations to:

-- Eastview Community Park is the preferred location
+- Select Eastview Park as the preferred location

 - Revise the Eastview Park Master Plan to include a bicycle skills facility